What is Naked in Motion™?

 The long answer:

 In the beginning, Naked in Motion had a significant gender imbalance in the all-gender (co-ed) Naked! class.
 Everyone was concerned with the lack of female participation, but we discovered that many nudist communities also experience this gender imbalance.
 We decided to do something about it, so we changed the rule in December of 2016.
-Our Naked! rule was not really so much of a change, however, as people were always allowed to wear bottoms for menstruation.
+Our Naked! rule was not really so much of a change, however, as people were always allowed to wear bottoms for menstrual management.
+(A note on menses: having your period doesn’t necessitate wearing bottoms.
+A cup or tampon works well enough for some folks, but some others need an extra layer of protection.
+Some people can’t use insertable cups or tampons, making bottoms necessary to hold a pad in place.)

 Naked in Motion classes are designed to be nude (as described in the name), so if we allowed everyone to wear bottoms, it wouldn't necessarily be a Naked! space.
 A topless man wearing shorts is not really naked, and it's a sight one would easily see running down the street or at a gym.
 When women shed their tops, they're already participating in nudity, and forcing them to be fully naked is double the work in a potentially more uncomfortable environment.
+To us, a topless woman is “naked.”
 Additionally, we’re not just trying to reach the Naked! bubble.
-We want to attract female and transgendered students who never thought they'd ever participate in a social nude event, and we believe this rule helps to encourage those folks to attend.
-We also encourage transgender participants to make use of anything that they require to affirm their gender, as we want to celebrate whatever “Naked!” means to them.
+We want to attract female and transgendered students who never thought they'd ever participate in a social nude event, and we believe this rule helps to encourage those new folks to attend.

 The results of this rule have been that significantly more women and trans folk attend Naked in Motion classes, and the gender ratios are slowly leveling out.
 This hasn’t actually resulted in more people wearing bottoms, as that’s still a relatively uncommon occurrence.
 When someone does wear bottoms in class, it’s barely noticeable, and we’re just thrilled that they’re there.
 It's truly the dream for Naked in Motion to create spaces where all people can experience the freedom and empowerment of clothes-free movement without worrying about their safety.
 However, until all people feel comfortable completely disrobing, we’re happy to support the journeys of the women and trans folk who feel the need to wear bottoms, and we expect all the students to respect their needs.

 We’re blazing a new trail in the world of fitness, yoga, and nudism, and we're challenging the very definition of nudity in favor of equity, looking towards a future where all people can comfortably experience the liberation and empowerment of Naked! movement.
-We understand the concerns you may have, but we really appreciate your cooperation and support.
+We understand the concerns you may have and always welcome your feedback.
+However, we really appreciate your cooperation and support as we tread new waters.